-Perfomr the following to specify the environment, activity, supply, and tool defaults in the Power Analysis window.
+Perform the following steps to specify the environment, activity, supply, and tool defaults in the Report Power dialog box.

-1. Select Flow \rightarrow Open Synthesized Design or Flow \rightarrow Open Implemented Design.

-Alternatively, you can make this selection in the Flow Navigator.

-2. Select Reports → Report Power.

-Alternatively, you can select Report Power in the Flow Navigator.

-- 3. In the Report Power dialog box, adjust device environment and tool settings. - Navigating the different tabs in the Report Power dialog box adjusts all settings to closely match your environment. - Environment and voltage settings have a large influence on device static power. - Activity rates and voltage settings largely influence dynamic power calculations. - When unsure of a particular setting, use the default value. - If you have an activity file from simulation results, you can specify it in this dialog box.
+- Select Flow → Open Synthesized Design or Flow → Open Implemented Design. - Alternatively, you can make this selection in the Flow Navigator. - Select Reports → Report Power. - Alternatively, you can select Report Power in the Flow Navigator. - 3.
+In the Report Power dialog box, adjust device environment and tool settings. - Navigate to different tabs in the Report Power dialog box and adjust all settings to closely match your environment. - Environment and voltage settings have a large influence on device static power. - Activity rates and voltage settings largely influence dynamic power calculations. - When unsure of a particular setting, use the default value. - If you have an activity file from simulation results, you can specify it in this dialog box.